-Name Position Category Ms María Helena Antolín Raybaud Chair Independent Mr Iñigo Victor de Oriol Ibarra Member Other external Mr Ángel Jesús Acebes Paniagua Member Independent these functions, briefly describe its most important actions during the year and how it has exercise in practice each of the functions attributed thereto by law, in the Articles of Association or other corporate resolutions.
+Explain the duties exercised by this committee, describe the rules and procedures it follows for its organisation and function.
+For each one of these functions, briefly describe its most important actions during the year and how it has exercise in practice each of the functions attributed thereto by law, in the Articles of Association or other corporate resolutions.